Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Introduction

-Unfortunately, existing methods for solving QP often rely on some computationally expensive techniques such as matrix decomposition and the preconditioned conjugate gradient method.
-For instance, matrix decomposition techniques like LU decomposition typically require $\mathcal{O}(n^3)$ operations for a matrix with size $n \times n$~\cite{golub2013matrix}, although more advanced algorithms can achieve lower complexities.
-Similarly, the preconditioned conjugate gradient method involves $\mathcal{O}(n^2)$ operations per iteration, and a high condition number of the matrix can lead to slow convergence or numerical instability~\cite{shewchuk1994introduction}.
-These considerations underscore the clear need for novel techniques to address the demands of real-time applications.
+Unfortunately, existing methods for QP often rely on computationally expensive techniques such as matrix decomposition and the preconditioned conjugate gradient method (PCG).
+For example, LU decomposition typically requires $\mathcal{O}(n^3)$ operations for a $n \times n$ matrix~\cite{golub2013matrix}, though advanced algorithms can achieve lower complexities.
+The PCG method requires $\mathcal{O}(n^2)$ operations per iteration, with slow convergence for ill-conditioned matrices~\cite{shewchuk1994introduction}.
+These challenges highlight the need for novel approaches to meet real-time application demands.